-Use the DBPATH environment variable to identify the database servers that contain databases.
+The DBPATH environment variable identifies database servers that contain databases.
 DBPATH can also specify a list of directories (in addition to the current directory) in which DB-Access looks for command scripts (.sql files).

 The CONNECT DATABASE, START DATABASE, and DROP DATABASE statements use DBPATH to locate the database under two conditions: